jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Strorage-Overview.md

 **The local disk is only provided by the GPU virtual machine at present, and the data will be cleared at the time of shutting down the virtual machine.
 It is not suggested to save important data here.

 **Cloud Disk** Support multiple types, including General SSD Cloud Disk, Performance SSD Cloud Disk and Capacity-oriented HDD Cloud Disk.
 Each instance can attach a maximum of 7/8 cloud disks as data disks (if the system disk is a cloud disk, 7 cloud disks can be attached as data disks).
 In case of adjustment to this quota, please go to [Open Ticket][1] for application.
-Please refer to [JD Cloud Disk Documentation](http://docs.jdcloud.com/en/cloud-disk-service/product-overview) for more information.
+Please refer to [Cloud Disk Product Documentation](http://docs.jdcloud.com/en/cloud-disk-service/product-overview) for more information.

 ## Block Storage Device Mapping
 Each instance has a system disk for operating system, and you can also attach more data disks to the instance.
 For details, please refer to [Attach Cloud Disk](Attach-Cloud-Disk.md).
 The instance uses the block storage device mapping to map these storage devices to locations that can be recognized by itself.

 Block storage is a storage device that is partitioned in bytes and supports random access.
-JD Cloud supports two types of block storage devices:
+JD Cloud & AI supports two types of block storage devices:

 * System Disk (Local Disk or Cloud Disk)
 * Data Disk (Cloud Disk)